csiro-data-school/Intro-to-APIs/_episodes/01-introduction.md

 ![Illustration of APIs as a Barista](../assets/img/HowAPIWorks.png)

-## Python Libraries as APIs
+## Understanding APIs Through Python Libraries: An Analogy
-You might already be familiar with the concept of APIs from using Python.
-For instance, instead of writing out the formula to calculate a mean, you can simply use math.mean().
+You might already be familiar with the concept of APIs from using Python libraries.
+A library is a set of reusable code that developers can integrate into their programs to add functionality without starting from scratch.
+An API is the method or protocol by which these pieces of code interact with each other.

+Think of an API as the logical representation of the library.
+It provides a consistent format that explains what a developer can do with the library and how to do it.
+It is essentially the “visible” part of the code that developers use.
+While the library refers to the code itself, the API refers to the interface that makes it accessible and usable.

+For instance, suppose you need to calculate the square root of a number.
+Instead of writing the code to implement the square root algorithm, you can use the sqrt() function from the math library.
+The math library contains reusable code for various mathematical operations.
+The API of the math library includes the sqrt() function, which defines how you interact with the underlying code to compute the square root.
 This approach saves time and simplifies your code.
 APIs abstract away complexity, allowing you to focus on higher-level problem-solving.

 ## Web APIs
+While Python library APIs and web APIs both provide interfaces for accessing and using code or services, their key differences lie in how they are accessed, the environments they operate in, and how data is exchanged.

+- Python Library APIs are local to your development environment.
+You import and use them directly in your codebase, such as import math or import statistics.
+- Web APIs  are hosted remotely and accessed over the internet.
+They involve sending HTTP requests to endpoints and receiving responses, often in JSON format.

 Although library APIs in Python, such as the math library, differ from web APIs, the principle remains the same.

-Library APIs (such as those in Python's standard library) are collections of pre-written code that you can call within your program to perform specific tasks without needing to implement the functionality from scratch.

-In contrast, Web APIs are interfaces for interacting with web services over the internet.
+- Both are designed to facilitate interaction between different pieces of code or systems.
+- Both provide an interface that abstracts complex functionality, allowing users to perform tasks without needing to understand or write the underlying code.